binary-com/deriv-api-docs/docs/core-concepts/websocket/index.md

 };
 ```

-## Why do we need websocket and when should we avoid it?
+## Why do we need WebSockets and when should we avoid them?

 WebSocket are an essential client-server communication tool and one needs to be fully aware of its utility and avoid scenarios to benefit from its utmost potential.
 It’s explained extensively in the next section.